How to organise a conference step-by-step

 - Tech: Do you need any IT, AV or other types of tech to make your conference work?
 If so, check if it is available onsite or if you’ll need to bring your own (as often you’ll need to ensure it can even be connected at your venue).

-- Ambiance and amenities: Book a space that fits the theme of your event.
+- Ambience and amenities: Book a space that fits the theme of your event.
 You’ll want to avoid something like hosting an IT conference in a library, for example.
 Places are often customisable, so it doesn’t hurt to contact the venue in advance to see if you can do a dry run or to at least see the place with your own eyes.

 - Lead time: As mentioned earlier, the sooner you book your venue the better.
 This may not always be feasible, but according to the research of Federico Roccatagliata, Project Manager at Tagvenue,